 Prof. LI Jiayang's group from the Institute of Genetics and Developmental Biology of the Chinese Academy of Sciences and his collaborators made a breakthrough toward creating novel crops through de novo domestication of wild allotetraploid rice, which has launched a revolution for sustainable agriculture in creating future crops.

+This work entitled "A route to de novo domestication of wild allotetraploid rice" has been published online in Cell on February 3, 2021.
 Food security has put enormous pressure on increasing the yield per unit area, and it has become worse owing to rapid climate changes.
 Cultivated rice is now the staple food feeding more than half of the world's population, which is all diploid.

 Domestication of wild rice into cultivated crops spends thousands of years, accompanied with narrowed genetic diversity in the species populations.
 Compared with the cultivated diploid rice, South American species with a polyploid CCDD genome show a significantly higher biomass and greater resistance to biotic and abiotic stresses.